 The Tsunami Super WAV Trigger is the next evolutionary step beyond the original WAV Trigger.

 The big news is that the Tsunami has 8 audio output channels, arranged as either 8 mono or 4 stereo pairs.
 Alternate versions of firmware support either mono and stereo architecture – you choose.
 The mono version adds a new “Synced Set” trigger function that can start up to 8 mono tracks on adjacent outputs.
 These tracks will start and stay in sample-sync for playing stereo or even 5.1 or 7.1 surround sound content with a single trigger.
 Any track can be dynamically routed to any output.
-And each output provides independent real-time volume and sample-rate conversion (pitch bend.)
+And each output provides independent real-time volume and sample-rate conversion (pitch bend).
+For your convenience, the Tsunami also has full Arduino and Python libraries available which can be found in the Documents tab above!

 Note: The Tsunami was developed in collaboration with Robertsonics.
 A portion of each sale goes back to them for product support and continued development.